D-Kachroo/FCC-demographic-data-analyzer/README.md

-# Demographic Data Analyzer
+# Demographic Data Analyzer - By: David Kachroo

-This is the boilerplate for the Demographic Data Analyzer project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer
+This is my boilerplate for the Demographic Data Analyzer project from freeCodeCamp (FCC).
+Instructions for building the project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer